 - Providing cover designs for scientific publications

-- Developing three-dimensional models and images for exhibits and presentations
+- Developing three-dimensional models and images for

 - Creating images and photos for web sites and interactive media

 Frequently, illustrators must pictorially reconstruct a whole object from one or more incomplete specimens.
 They may be called upon to make a dimensional drawing or to conceptualize an informed interpretation, such as a cutaway drawing to show internal structure, or geographical features on a map.
 An illustration can simplify comprehension of a specimen better than a photograph by eliminating extraneous detail and clarifying relationships of structures, or depict statistical data in a more comprehensible, visual manner.